nick-cirillo/daily-pennsylvanian-basic-scraper/README.md

 4. Run the python script `script.py` to scrape data
 5. Commit any updated data files to the Git repository

+## Specific Modifications

+I have modified the template for this assignment to scrape the most recent headline from DP author Francesco Salamone, who is known for his thoughtful essays on life at Penn.
+I have done this by modifying `script.py` to check his author page, `https://www.thedp.com/staff/francesco-salamone`, for the first headline with the `standard-link` class.

+I also changed the scraping script to run twice a day instead of once.

 ## Scheduling

 The workflow schedule is configured with [cron syntax](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) to run:

-- Every day at 8PM UTC
+- Every day at 8AM and 8PM UTC

-This once-daily scraping is a good rule-of-thumb, as it is generally respectful of the target website, as it does not contribute to any measurable burden to the site's resources.
+This twice-daily scraping is a good rule-of-thumb, as it is generally respectful of the target website, as it does not contribute to any measurable burden to the site's resources.

 You can use [crontab.guru](https://crontab.guru/) to generate your own cron schedule.